vasilkosturski/distributed-tracing-otel-demo/README.md

 ### **Example: Combining Auto-Instrumentation and Manual Instrumentation**

-OpenTelemetry's Java agent automatically instruments common frameworks (HTTP, JDBC, Kafka, etc.), creating spans for technical operations.
+OpenTelemetry's Java agent automatically instruments common frameworks.
 You can also use the OpenTelemetry SDK in your code to create custom spans for business logic.
 Both approaches use the same tracer and context, so all spans are linked into a single distributed trace.

-**How it works in this project:**
-- The Java agent (enabled via `-javaagent:opentelemetry-javaagent.jar`) auto-instruments HTTP endpoints, database queries, and Kafka operations in the Order Service.
-- Manual instrumentation is used in business logic to create custom spans, add attributes, and record exceptions.

 **Example from the project (OrderService.java):**